 Rupture of the tibialis anterior tendon (TAT) is an uncommon pathology.
-In the event of a rupture, however, if the patient experiences significant loss of dorsiflexion and inversion accompanied by gait disorder, the treatment of choice is surgical repair or reconstruction.
+However, in the event of a rupture, if the patient experiences significant loss of dorsiflexion and inversion accompanied by gait disorder, the treatment of choice is surgical repair or reconstruction.
 In surgery, the tendon is reattached to the bone.

 Because the primary function of the tibialis anterior is dorsiflexion, paralysis of this muscle results in “foot drop,” or an inability to dorsiflex.
-Paralysis can be caused by nerve injury, like direct damage to the deep peroneal nerve, or by a muscle disorder, like ALS.
-“Foot drop” is often most obvious during gait when the patient cannot clear their foot during swing phase.
+This paralysis can be caused by nerve injury, like direct damage to the deep peroneal nerve, or a muscle disorder, like ALS.
+“Foot drop” is often most obvious during gait when the patient cannot clear their foot during the swing phase.

 On exam, the patient will have tenderness over the tendon and maybe even swelling.
 Loading the tendon, as in dorsiflexion, will exacerbate the pain.
 Treatment is conservative.
 Because the injury is due to exertion, the primary treatment is limiting activity.
 NSAIDs can be used for analgesia.
 It is also important to stretch the calf, decreasing the resistance to dorsiflexion.
 A stabilizing or restricting ankle brace may also decrease the load through the tendon.